onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-configuration/app-version-management.md

 To prevent tampering with the application, for example via byte code manipulation, `Tampering protection` checkbox should be enabled.
 With tampering protection the application has to prove its identity to the Onegini Access in a more strict way.

+> **Note:** Tampering protection option for iOS SDK 11+ is deprecated.
+Use Integrity level FULL and use a new App Signature (App ID) calculated from TeamID and BundleID instead of the one created from the calculator.
+For more info check [here](https://developer.onewelcome.com/ios/sdk/application-integrity).

 When tampering protection is enabled the Application signature has to be a hexadecimal formatted string of 32, 48 or 64 characters.
 When an Application signature contains a `|`, it indicates that it supports multiple architectures, e.g. 32 and 64 bit.
 Each architecture returns a unique signature for the same mobile app version.
 These parts are combined via the `|` into a single application signature.
 When tampering protection is enabled, the validation rules apply